Ninjonik/Councillor/README.md

-# WWCBot
+# Councillor
-Discord bot for the World War Community.
-CURRENTLY DISCOUNTINUED
+A Councillor Discord bot which handles all democratic processes within your discord server.